 It’s a tough thing to build a reputation as a restaurant when you’re based in a hotel.
 For reasons that have always been slightly beyond my grasp, the challenge involved in convincing non-residents to make a few steps from their usual route is a significant one regardless of the quality of the restaurant in question.
-There are a few things a restaurant in this position can do to stack things in its favour though, and even more options present themselves when the right hotel plays host.
+There are a few things a restaurant such as Hudsons at The Grand can do to stack things in its favour though, and even more options present themselves when the right hotel plays host.

 Hudsons has been based in The Grand Hotel for some time and has become part of the hotel’s growing ambitions which include more rooms and a cookery school to join the second restaurant that followed Hudsons not long ago.
 As a result of this shuffling, Hudsons has moved across the corridor from its previous home since the last time I visited.
 This certainly doesn’t reflect a downgrade in status though and the new dining room is beautifully appointed and relaxing with plenty of space to allow diners their own space in which to enjoy either the five or nine course tasting menus on offer.